DenisCercasin/RentTracker/docs/design_decisions.md

 ### Problem statement
 {: .no_toc }

-In the early planning phase, we discussed whether the RentTracker MVP should include a tenant-facing interface — where tenants could log in, view their rental details, or mark rent as paid.
+In the early planning phase, we discussed whether the Rent Tracker MVP should include a tenant-facing interface - where tenants could log in, view their rental details, or mark rent as paid.

 Implementing such a feature would require:
 -A separate user role system,